 I remember when I was in the awkward teen stage of life.
 It was so difficult to navigate my way through high school.
 Unfortunately, the internal criticism didn’t stop when I turned 18; it followed me into adulthood.

-Turns out, I’m not alone.
+Turns out, I’m not alone when it comes to building confidence.
 According to Katty Kay and Claire Shipman, authors of The Confidence Code for Girls:

 Even today, there are times when I’ve talked myself out of something because my confidence told me I was incapable of handling a job or assignment.
 There have also been times when I’ve felt not good enough, smart enough, or pretty enough.

 And, if you’re honest, you can probably relate to those same feelings.
 It’s totally normal!
 We all experience negative, confidence-breaking, and harsh moments within ourselves.
 We tend to be our biggest critics, and most of the time, we’re super rude to ourselves.
 I mean, would you walk up to someone and say, “Gosh, your hips are big,” or “You’re totally not smart enough to be a part of THAT conversation with THOSE people”?